pollfish/docs/ios.md

 ### 5.2.1 PollfishParams available options (optional)

 You can set several params to control the behaviour of Pollfish survey panel within your app wih the use PollfishParams instance.
-Below you can see all the available options:
+Below you can see all the available options.
+All the params are optional.
 <br/>

 No | Description